borisachen/fftiers/README.md

-This code is written only to run on Mac OSX.
+This code has only been tested on Mac OS X.

+More detailed README coming soon!